The Great White Hype: Plot

 Meanwhile, crusading television journalist Mitchell Kane (Jeff Goldblum) has finally gathered enough evidence to disgrace the unethical Sultan, but at the last moment, Kane is seduced by power and joins Sultan's squad.
 As Sultan's ego grows, Kane sees an opportunity to usurp his position.
 Though Conklin was never believed to stand a chance in the fight, Kane recognizes that he may actually win, and has Conklin sign with him rather than Sultan.
 Throughout all this, the true top contender to the heavyweight title, Marvin Shabazz (Michael Jace), and his trainer Hassan El Ruk'n (Jamie Foxx) are repeatedly denied the rightful chance to a fight, and they proceed to cause a headache for everyone involved in the hype scam.

 Sultan and his crew use the media to promote the fight and publicize the white vs. black angle, even fabricating an Irish ancestor for Conklin.
 The racial angle works, and money starts to pour in.
 On the fight day, Millions tune into Pay-Per-View on the day of the fight, and Kane is confident about a new era beginning with a Conklin upset.
 The fight begins, and Conklin and Roper trade several punches and insults with each other, appearing to be evenly matched.
 Conklin then hits Roper with a strong punch, hurting him and sending him into the ropes.
 Roper, feeling the effects of his lack of conditioning, knows he must end the fight immediately.
 He attacks Conklin with a barrage of punches that knocks him to the canvas, ending the fight.
 Conklin quits boxing again, Kane's plan falls short, Sultan reaps a huge profit, and Roper's critics are silenced.
 Shabazz, refusing to wait any longer, attacks Roper inside the ring and gets into a fistfight with him, while Sultan screams to not give away something they can sell.
 Shabazz knocks Roper out, and Sultan steps over Roper's unconscious body and announces that the two boxers will face each other next.

-The film ends with Sultan, his crew, Roper and hundreds of attendees and paparazzi celebrating their financial success.
+The film ends with Sultan, his crew, Roper and hundreds of attendees and paparazzi celebrating their financial success while Terry walks out of a darkened and empty MGM Grand Garden Arena.